zankia/damas-core/Coding-Conventions.md

 - When appliable, check the constant value before the variable It allows for more visibility in the code, and prevents unwanted assignments.
 - For multiple conditions, put the next one on the same line as the last closing bracket
+- Use the strict equality check `===`, except when we want to test for equivalent values